-The district known as Bangkok's Chinatown, mainly situated on Yaowarat Road, is a place full of time where the Chinese and the Thai cultures blend and get along.
-It has been attracting and bringing to the area not only Chinese merchants and traders but also their descendants, and nowadays it is still a very important place in the city’s life for the drug and commercial activities and the cultural exchange.
+Situated on Yaowarat Road, Chinatown is a place full of time where the Chinese and the Thai cultures blend and get along.
+It has been attracting and bringing to the area not only Chinese merchants and traders but also their descendants, and nowadays it is still an important centre for trade, commerce, traditional Chinese medicine, and cultural exchange.

-Chinatown is a place where one can find the madness of street markets, the delight of good food, the charm of an old world, and the exciting nightlife all together, that is why it is not only a place for history seekers, food lovers, photographers, and inquisitive tourists to visit, it is a place for all of them!
+Chinatown is active from early morning until late night, with shops already displaying gold, herbs, textiles, fabrics, traditional goods and local goodies in the very early morning hours.
+At night, the famous road and the alleys are filled with delicious food, from seafood to rolled noodles.
+Chinatown is a place where one can find the madness of street markets, the delight of good food, the charm of an old world, and the exciting nightlife all together.
+That is why it is not only a place for history seekers, food lovers, photographers, and inquisitive tourists to visit.

 Fun Fact: The decorative entrance arch, Chinatown Gate (also known as Odeon Gate), marks the official threshold of “Chinatown” and is one of the most photographed landmarks in Yaowarat, glowing brightly especially during festive nights.